nhn/tui.chart/docs/en/common-axes.md

 ## Options

-Options that can be modified for axes are as follow.
+Options that can be modified for axes are as follows.

 ```ts
 interface AxisOptions {